WWmonster/MarkdownTest/docs/test2.md

 ![](media/bcef7557ea9819f858e80d2338e3f516.png)

-*Figure 8: Creating a connection to the Oracle database*
+*Figure: Creating a connection to the Oracle database*

 1. Enter username and password values defined when installing the database.

 ### Setting Up OpenL Tablets WebStudio with Installation Wizard

-This topic describes the steps that must be taken after the first run of OpenL Tablets WebStudio under Tomcat or WebSphere Application Server.
-For more information, see [Install OpenL Tablets WebStudio and OpenL Tablets Rule Services on WebSphere Application Server](#configuring-openl-tablets-rule-services-via-azure-blob-connection).
+This topic describes the steps that must be taken after the first run of OpenL Tablets WebStudio under Tomcat.
 Accept the default options provided by the wizard by clicking **Next** to move to the next step or change the options as required and click **Next** to proceed.

 Proceed as follows: